FrancescoSciab/ATM_Banking_Application/README.md

 **How it works:**
 - **Windows**: Uses `msvcrt.getch()` for character-by-character input
 - **Linux/Unix**: Uses `termios` and `tty` for raw terminal input
+- **WebSocket/Pseudo-terminals**: Falls back to standard input when terminal masking is unavailable
-- Each digit displays as an asterisk (*) instead of the actual number
+- Each digit displays as an asterisk (*) instead of the actual number (when masking is available)
 - Backspace functionality allows secure corrections
-- PIN is never displayed in plain text during input
+- PIN is never displayed in plain text during input (when masking is available)
-- Automatically detects operating system and uses appropriate method
+- Automatically detects operating system and terminal capabilities
+- Graceful degradation for non-TTY environments (WebSocket, pipes, redirects)

 **Code Implementation:**
 ```python